Mark Petch Motorsport

 Mark Petch Motorsport was a motor racing team that competed in Australian and New Zealand motorsport.

 History

 Mark Petch Motorsport was formed in 1985 by former New Zealand National Championship winner Mark Petch who by 1985 had become a wealthy designer and manufacturer of industrial seals.
-A Volvo 240T was imported from Belgium and debuted at the 1985 Wellington 500 with Robbie Francevic and former Works Volvo driver Michel Delcourt taking victory despite the car not arriving in time for qualifying and only turning in a small number of laps in the final practice session.
+A Volvo 240T was imported from Belgium and debuted at the 1985 Wellington 500 with long-time friend, New Zealand racer Robbie Francevic and former Works Volvo driver, Belgian jeweller Michel Delcourt taking victory despite the car not arriving in time for qualifying and only turning in a small number of laps in the final practice session.
 Their non-appearance in qualifying resulted in the car starting from the rear of the field, though within approximately 5 laps Delcourt had sliced through the field to be in 5th place Francevic then drove the car in the 1985 Australian Touring Car Championship recording wins at Symmons Plains and Oran Park before teaming with John Bowe at the Sandown 500 and Bathurst 1000.